astropy/astropy/docs/development/codeguide.rst

   provided the needed functionality.
 When C extensions are used, the Python interface must meet the aforementioned Python interface guidelines.

-* The use of Cython_ is strongly recommended for C extensions, as per the example in the template package.
-Cython_ extensions should store ``.pyx`` files in the source code repository, but they should be compiled to ``.c`` files that are updated in the repository when important changes are made to the ``.pyx`` file.
+* The use of Cython_ is strongly recommended for C extensions.
+Cython_ extensions should store ``.pyx`` files in the source code repository, but not the generated ``.c`` files.

 * If a C extension has a dependency on an external C library, the source code for the library should be bundled with the Astropy core, provided the license for the C library is compatible with the Astropy license.
-  Additionally, the package must be compatible with using a system-installed library in place of the library included in Astropy.
+  Additionally, the package must be compatible with using a system-installed library in place of the library included in Astropy, and a user installing the package should be able to opt-in to using the system version using a ``ASTROPY_USE_SYSTEM_???`` environment variable, where ``???`` is the name of the library.

 * In cases where C extensions are needed but Cython_ cannot be used, the `PEP 7 Style Guide for C Code <https://www.python.org/dev/peps/pep-0007/>`_ is